sequana/pacbio_qc/README.rst

 This is is the **pacbio_qc** pipeline from the `Sequana <https://sequana.readthedocs.org>`_ projet

-:Overview: TODO
+:Overview: QC on pacbio BAM files
-:Input: TODO
+:Input: BAM files provided by Pacbio Sequencers
-:Output: TODO
+:Output: HTML reports with various plots including taxonomic plot
 :Status: draft
 :Citation: Cokelaer et al, (2017), ‘Sequana’: a Set of Snakemake NGS pipelines, Journal of Open Source Software, 2(16), 352, JOSS DOI doi:10.21105/joss.00352